deployd/deployd/README.md

 ## Starting / Stopping

-You can start and stop the server with the `dpd` CLI or with the node module.
+You can start and stop the server with the `dpd` CLI

+    $ dpd
+    $ deployd is running at http://localhost:2304

+or the node module

     var dpd = require('deployd')
       .use('http://localhost:3333')